Continuing through Rebecca Goldstein’s Plato at the Googleplex and finding it sooooo good. In fact I’m loving it.

 More on the inescapable “elitism” angle that, when it comes to moral reasoning, not all men are created equal.
 Inescapable in the sense I concluded this independently before and always struggle to introduce the concept into more naive conversations about the mechanics of free democracies.

-Friday I’m in love, with wisdom (again).
+Friday I’m in love, with wisdom (again) and talking of Goldstein and love.